amazon-connect/amazon-connect-streams/Documentation.md

             ringtoneUrl: '[your-ringtone-filepath].mp3', // optional, defaults to CCP’s default ringtone if a falsy value is set
             disableEchoCancellation: false, // optional, defaults to false
             allowFramedVideoCall: true, // optional, default to false
-            VDIPlatform: null // optional, provide with 'CITRIX' if using Citrix VDI, or use enum VDIPlatformType
+            VDIPlatform: null, // optional, provide with 'CITRIX' if using Citrix VDI, or use enum VDIPlatformType
-            allowEarlyGum: true //optional, default to true
+            allowEarlyGum: true, //optional, default to true
           },
           storageAccess: {
             canRequest: true, // By default this is set to true.
 You can set it to false to opt out from checking storage access.